ytakefuji/covidlag/README.md

 The CDC method for CFR is appropriate for annual statistics, but not for time series data analysis.

+In the current CFR calculation, we need to determine the range of sampled days.
+The start and end dates have a significant impact on the CFR results.

+There is no algorithm to select the optimal range of sampled days.

 In the proposed algorithm, multiple peaks of time series daily infection and mutiple peaks of time series daily death are calculated by two curve fitting functions respectively.